jeremydaily/SmartSensorSimulator/README.md

      5. MCP4728
      6. MCP4261

+The 0.1uF capacitor C5 is missing on the Rev 10 boards so the primary atmega processor does not get reset on the DTR signal.
+This prevents the SSS from cycling the key switch when the USB cable is plugged in.
+However, it also prevents programming of the ATmega328 processor bu way of the serial.
+As such, the ISP headers are used for programming the smaller processor.
+An Arduino as ISP is the preferred method for the latest versions of windows since the AVRISP mkII is no longer sold by ATMEL.

 #Setting up the Synercon SSS toolchain on Windows 7
 1. Download and install the Arduino IDE (1.0.6)